 Baserow API is used for real-time collaboration.
-Use database tokens to authenticate with the REST API endpoints where you can create, read, update and delete rows and configure permissions.
+Use database tokens to authenticate with the REST API endpoints where you can create, read, update, and delete rows and configure permissions.

 When the data has changed, the previously fetched data is immediately updated.
-A message is broadcast to all users connected to the web socket in the linked group when a user makes a modification, such as when creating a new database application.
+A message is broadcast to all users connected to the web socket in the linked workspace when a user makes a modification, such as when creating a new database application.

 This makes sure the user is always working with the most recent data with no need to reload the website.